Domestic and Family Violence in Victoria

 Family member also means someone you regard as being like family under the Act.
 To determine whether the other person can be reasonably regarded as being like a family member the court will look at various factors.
 These factors are whether you live together, the social and emotional nature of your relationship, and the duration of the relationship.

 For example, a long relationship between a carer and a person with a disability may be considered to be a family like relationship.

 What is economic abuse?

-An example of economic abuse is when one family member withholds financial support that is needed to meet the living expenses of the other family member.
-Other examples may be where the abuser prevents a family member from seeking employment or preventing them from accessing property that is jointly held.
+Examples of economic abuse are when one family member withholds financial support that is needed to meet the living expenses of the other family member or where the abuser prevents a family member from seeking employment or prevents them from accessing property that is jointly held.

 What is emotional or psychological abuse?

 Emotional or psychological abuse is behaviour that torments, intimidates, harasses or is otherwise offensive to another family member.
 It includes persistent derogatory insults, threats to disclose personal information about your sexual orientation, and preventing you from maintaining connections with friends or other family members.

 Where can I seek help if I am experiencing family violence?

 If you are experiencing family violence you should seek help immediately by contacting a lawyer or the police.
 They can help you apply for a Family Violence Intervention Order to prohibit the family member from committing family violence against you in the future.
 Such orders may include a range of conditions that, if breached, can lead to a criminal charge.